 The Red Fort is located on Netaji Subhash Marg, Delhi, India.
-It can be easily reached via metro.
+It can be easily reached via metro transit system.
 The nearest metro station is Chandni Chowk.
-If you are coming to Delhi by train, then Old Delhi Railway Station is located at a distance of just 1 km from the Red Fort.
-It is also close to the ISBT (Inter State Bus Terminal), thus there is a good connectivity via buses.
-The Indira Gandhi International Airport is located at a distance of 26 kms from the Fort.
+If you are coming to Delhi by train, then Old Delhi Railway Station is the closest railway station from the Red Fort located just 1 km away.
+It is also close to the ISBT (Inter State Bus Terminal).
+Thus the place is well connected by buses.
+The Indira Gandhi International Airport is located at a distance of 26 km from the Fort.

 The best time to visit Red Fort is from October through March when the weather remains pleasant.